cjschmank/UX-Portfolio/content/authors/admin/_index.md

     url: https://www.cgu.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include psychometrics and statistical modeling, as well as the impact of emotion regulation and stress on cognitive ability.
+Learn more at my Academic Website **cjschmank.github.io**

 # Interests to show in About widget
 interests: